LinePod/Debugger/README.md

  * 8080: Exposes the website for the debugger.
 Access it via `http://localhost:8080`.
  * 8081: Receives GPGL commands which will then be displayed on the website.
+ * 8082: Receives SVGs to convert to GPGL and display.
+         Must be send as a 32bit big endian integer containing the byte size of the SVG followed by the SVG itself.
  * 3000: Internal websocket server.